sabitha-manthati/PowerBI/README.md

-This is powerbi report embedded into webpage using js
+This is powerbi report embedded into webpage using React Js

+this will give complete  dashboard of the report